When I think about the media that shaped my life, one name towers above the rest like a Star Destroyer on the horizon: Star Wars.

 The importance of redemption

-From Luke Skywalker’s hero journey, to Anakin’s tragic fall, to Rey’s quest to find belonging, the saga speaks to something primal in all of us: our desire to do good, to rise above, and to believe we’re part of something bigger.
+From Luke’s hero’s journey, to Anakin’s tragic fall, to Rey’s search for belonging, the saga taps into something primal: our desire to rise above and believe in something bigger than ourselves.

 It pioneered merchandising as a storytelling medium

-It inspired fan fiction, fan films, and communities
+Inspired fan fiction, fan films, and global communities

-⚔️ The Nature of Good and Evil… and Everything In Between
+⚔️ The Nature of Good, Evil… and Everything In Between

-One of the most profound gifts Star Wars offers is its ongoing philosophical exploration of morality.
-The Jedi vs. the Sith isn’t just good vs. evil—it’s balance vs. chaos, ego vs. service, fear vs. love.
+The Jedi vs. Sith isn’t just good vs. evil.
+It’s balance vs. chaos, ego vs. service, fear vs. love.

-…remind us that darkness isn’t something we destroy—it’s something we learn to confront, understand, and rise above.
+The message: darkness isn’t something to destroy—it’s something to confront, understand, and rise above.

-And I still believe Star Wars is one of the greatest gifts modern media has ever given us—not just because it’s epic, but because it reminds us to keep fighting for the light.
+Star Wars is one of the greatest cultural gifts of modern media.
+Not just because it’s epic—but because it inspires us to keep fighting for the light.

-Whether you love the Originals, defend the Prequels, or geek out over the Disney+ era, Star Wars belongs to all of us now.
-And that’s a beautiful thing.
+Whether you swear by the Originals, defend the Prequels, or love the Disney+ era, one thing remains true: Star Wars belongs to all of us now.
+And that’s beautiful.

 May the Force be with you.
 Always.